 Boehm, who is in charge of the library’s special collections unit, discussed its most recent exhibit, “Printing the Civil War: Representation and Commemoration During and After the Conflict.”

 “We have a lot of what are loosely called regimental histories,” said Boehm.
 “We have books written in the effort to explain the causes of the Civil War.
 We have a number of books that are biographical in nature recounting both the generals’ and upper echelon officers’ experience … as well as the foot soldiers’ experience.”

-To enhance viewers’ appreciation of the display, Dr. Derek Frisby, a military historian and lecturer in MTSU’s Department of Global Studies and Cultural Geography, also led an informal talk on the topic Jan.
+To enhance viewers’ appreciation of the display, Dr. Derek Frisby, a military historian and lecturer in MTSU’s Department of Global Studies and Human Geography, also led an informal talk on the topic Jan.
 26 in the library’s fourth-floor special collections area.

 “The American Civil War witnessed numerous innovations and technologies to the battlefield,” said Frisby.
 “Yet it was perhaps one of the older weapons in the Union arsenal that secured their victory — the printing press.”

 To hear previous “MTSU On the Record” programs, visit the searchable “Audio Clips” archives at www.mtsunews.com.